james5101/katacoda-scenarios/convert-python-to-3musketeers/step1.md

-Lets review the python script.
+Lets review the python script  `printvar.py`{{open}}.
 It is a simple python script that prints some text to stdout.
 In line 1, we import the os package.
 Next, we create a variable called 'dog' and set it to the value of the environment variable DOG, and then lastly print a line to the scren.

 ## Task